 For easy cleaning, the pitcher and all of the parts are dishwasher safe, so you'll be sure your herbal teas don't flavor your green tea.

 It doesn't matter if you're a tea drinker, coffee lover, or both, the Ovalware Cold Brew Maker and Tea Infuser makes flavorful beverages with ease.
 The item is simple, stylish, and keeps drinks fresh for weeks with its airtight seal.
-As a slightly cheaper alternative, the Tayeka Flash Chill Iced Tea Maker is an all-around great option as well.
+As a slightly cheaper alternative, the Tayeka Flash Chill Iced Tea Maker (view at Amazon) is an all-around great option as well.

 Why Trust The Spruce Eats?